 There are some great screening tools and tutorials to help parents and carers spot the early warning signs for autism.
-Below are the three we highly recommend.
+Below are some we highly recommend.
 Please be mindful that they are just screening tools, and not a diagnosis.

 These screening tools are a great place to start, particularly if you are unsure what the early warning signs of autism look like.